- This review contains affiliate links. Read more here.

 Before you bring your new puppy home, it’s a good idea to make sure you have the essentials—everything from puppy gates to puppy food.

-Choosing the right collar for your new puppy can lead to safer, more enjoyable walks and training sessions for you both.
-Add an adjustable dog collar to your checklist and give your puppy room to grow.
+Choosing the right harness for your new puppy can lead to safer, more enjoyable walks and training sessions for you both.
+Add an adjustable dog harness to your checklist and give your puppy room to grow.

 Not all leashes are created equal.
 Most puppies chew, some pull, and others need to be kept close so they don’t get into trouble.
 Picking the right leash is a must for any new puppy checklist.